Dog Owner Liability Laws: Legal Responsibility for Bites and Other Injuries

 • Report the incident to animal control authorities.
 This is especially important if the dog wasn't wearing a license tag and you don't know who owns it.
 Many cities and some states require that a dog be quarantined after it bites someone, to see if it's rabid, so authorities may try to pick up the dog for that purpose.
 You'll also want to check records at the animal control department to find out if the dog has attacked someone before.
 That could help you negotiate with the owner (or the insurance adjuster)— or win a case in court if it goes that far.

-We've outlined the above steps to take post-injury in part so that you can ensure your legal rights are protected.
+Some of the post-attack steps we outlined above can help you ensure that your legal rights are protected.
 If you want to hold an animal owner legally responsible for your injuries and related losses ("damages" in the language of the law), there are usually two main avenues for doing this:

 Of course, getting compensation for dog-bite injuries from the animal's owner (or an insurance company) isn't a given.
 That's especially true if one or more legal defenses might be in play.